Notion vs Roam Research: Workspace or Networked Notes?

 When to Pick Atlas

 Neither does AI synthesis with source citations across mixed sources well.
 Atlas turns notes, PDFs, and research into a navigable mind map and answers cross-source questions with citations to the specific passage.
-Pair Atlas with Notion (export Markdown) or Roam (export JSON or Markdown).
-The Ahrefs 600K-page AI-content study (86.5% of top-ranked pages use AI assistance) suggests AI-touched notes are now table-stakes in published work; Atlas's contribution is keeping the citation trail intact. $20/month Pro.
+Pair Atlas with Notion through Markdown export or Roam through JSON or Markdown export.
+The Ahrefs 600K-page AI-content study suggests AI-touched notes are now table-stakes in published work.
+Atlas's contribution is keeping the citation trail intact. $20/month Pro.
 For background on the cited-synthesis pattern, see Notion vs Evernote.
 Try Atlas.

 Comparison Table